-God sends His "ravens" to drought-ridden region
+God Sends His "Ravens" to Drought-Ridden Region

-The food gives boxes shipped from the UK are unloaded on their way to remote Christian communities in Kunene region verwhelming was their joy when we called them," our project partner relates.
+The food.gives boxes are unloaded on their way to remote Christian communities in Kunene region.

+verwhelming was their joy when we called them," our project partner relates.
 "The LORD's ravens have brought them food!
-LORD's ravens have brought them food!
 To God be the glory!"

-Our partner was describing the joyful response of a faithful Namibian Christian couple to the arrival of supplies from Barnabas Aid's food.gives programme.
+Our partner was describing the joyful response of a faithful Namibian Christian couple to the arrival of supplies from Barnabas Aid's food. gives program.
 The couple were reminded powerfully of God's miraculous provision for Elijah in 1 Kings 17:4, when ravens brought bread for the prophet to sustain him in his exile.
-In total 20 tonnes of food and other aid were delivered to 6,000 Christians in this drought-ridden African country.
+In total, 20 tons of food and other aid were delivered to 6,000 Christians in this drought-ridden African country.
 This was a lifeline in a region that is especially vulnerable to harsh weather patterns.
 "God is faithful and He will provide for his children in need for those who trust in Him!" our partner rejoices.
-Vital aid to combat growing food insecurity The couple who received Barnabas Aid's help with such joy belong to the marginalised Himba - an indigenous people with an estimated population of in northern Namibia.
+Vital Aid to Combat Growing Food Insecurity The couple who received Barnabas Aid's help with such joy belong to the marginalized Himba - an indigenous people with an estimated population of about 50,000 people living in Kunene in northern Namibia.